 No Transaction Fees – Hassle Free IRA Investing

 With a Self-Directed IRA structure, you will have the power to act quickly on a potential investment opportunity.
-When you find an investment that you want to make with your IRA funds, as manager of the LLC, simply write a check or wire the funds straight from your Self-Directed IRA LLC bank account to make the investment.
+Just write a check for the investment, or wire the funds straight from your Self-Directed IRA LLC bank account.

 A Self-Directed IRA LLC structure will help you save a significant amount of money on custodian fees.
-With a Self-Directed IRA LLC you no longer have to pay excessive custodian fees based on account value and transaction fees.
-Instead, your IRA funds will be transferred tax-free via a passive custodian to a new LLC bank account where you, as manager of the LLC, can make investments, such as real estate, tax-free and without custodian consent.
+With a Self-Directed IRA LLC, you no longer pay excessive custodian fees based on account value and transaction fees.
+Instead, your IRA funds will transfer tax-free via a passive custodian.
+This goes to a new LLC bank account where you, as manager of the LLC, can make investments, tax-free and without custodian consent.

 Did you know?